splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-podman-offline.md

 You can stage SC4S by downloading the container so that it can be loaded on a host machine, for example on an airgapped system, without internet connectivity.

-1. Download the container image "oci_container.tgz" from our [Github Page](https://github.com/splunk/splunk-connect-for-syslog/releases).
-The following example downloads v1.12; replace the URL with the latest release or pre-release version as desired:
+1. Download the container image ``oci_container.tgz`` from our [Github Page](https://github.com/splunk/splunk-connect-for-syslog/releases).
+The following example downloads v1.12, replace the URL with the latest release or pre-release version as desired:

 ```
 sudo wget https://github.com/splunk/splunk-connect-for-syslog/releases/download/v1.12.0/oci_container.tar.gz
 ```

 2. Distribute the container to the airgapped host machine using your preferred file transfer utility.
-3. Execute the following command, using Docker or Podman as appropriate:
+3. Execute the following command, using Docker or Podman:

 ```
 <podman or docker> load < oci_container.tar.gz
 ```

-4. Make a note the container ID of the resulting load:
+4. Make a note of the container ID for the resulting load:

 ```
 Loaded image: docker.pkg.github.com/splunk/splunk-connect-for-syslog/ci:90196f77f7525bc55b3b966b5fa1ce74861c0250